To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-UW Health Sports Performance at The American Center works with area athletes in developing their athletic skills to improve on-field performance.
+UW Health Sports Performance at East Madison Hospital works with area athletes in developing their athletic skills to improve on-field performance.
 Our nationally certified, educated and experienced sports performance specialists work directly with each athlete to create a comprehensive program to meet their goals.
-60, 75, and 90-minute session available.
+60-, 75- and 90-minute sessions available.

 Cycling performance specialists will perform an anatomical bike fit and give recommendations for improved pedal stroke power.
 Cycling coaches all hold national bike fit certifications.

-Offered both as 2D and 3D (The American Center Only), the Runners Performance program looks at the runners gait in effort to minimize impact forces while maximizing running economy and performance.
+Offered both as 2D and 3D (East Madison Hospital only), the Runners Performance Program looks at the runner's gait in effort to minimize impact forces while maximizing running economy and performance.

-While the Throwers Performance started with baseball players, it has expanded into softball as well.
+While the Throwers Performance Program started with baseball players, it has expanded into softball, too.
 Each athlete will undergo a physical evaluation followed by a 2D throwing analysis.
 At the end, the athlete will be provided with a take-home exercise plan.

-1-on-1 Golf Performance includes both 3D body-swing analysis and a fitness assessment.
+The 1-on-1 Golf Performance Program includes both 3D body-swing analysis and a fitness assessment.
 Our golf performance coaches are certified by the Titleist Performance Institute.
-UW Health has Wisconsin’s only TPI certified Level 3 medical providers.
+UW Health has Wisconsin’s only TPI-certified Level 3 medical providers.

-UW Health Sports Performance at The American Center works with area athletes, coaches and teams in developing athletic skills to improve on-field performance.
+UW Health Sports Performance at East Madison Hospital works with area athletes, coaches and teams in developing athletic skills to improve on-field performance.
 Our nationally certified sports performance specialists work directly with sport coaches to create a program that meets the goals of the team.
 Teams can rent our space for practice and work with our coaches on improving their physical qualities for their sport.

 Warm-up and injury prevention